Moist Carrot Cake with Cream Cheese Frosting

 - Preheat oven to 350F with rack on lower middle position.
 Line 2 (9 in) round cake pans with parchment paper on bottom.
 Grease parchment paper and sides of pan.
 Set aside.

-- In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.
+- Make the Cake: In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.
 Set aside.